JiahaoChow/midas_pl/docs/source/extend.rst

 The ``loss`` defines the reconstruction loss function, ``sampling`` defines how batch-corrected counts are calculated, and ``activation`` sets the output layer activation for the decoder.

-Step 1: Extending the Framework
+Step 1: Extend the Framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To begin with, you should load the model configurations as follows: